is a collection of anecdotes about Alaska, collected from longtime Alaskans.

 Henry Allen, who came into the country in 1885, tells of running short of food

 quite often.
-On the birthday of one of his men they celebrated by eating a
+On the birthday of one of his men they celebrated by eating a rotten

-picking off wiggling maggots in clear detail.
+off wiggling maggots in clear detail.

-the days of electricity and auto engine heaters vehicles were commonly warmed up
+the days of electricity and auto engine heaters vehicles were commonly warmed

-engines.
+the engines.
 Quite often this resulted in a ďsemi-controlled burnĒ as the heat

 and flames ignited old oil dripping from the engine.